VPN Review

 - Best for

-- Privacy-focused users, free VPN users, and users who value transparency
+- Privacy-focused users, free VPN users, streaming users who want stronger privacy posture, and paid users who want advanced controls

 - Monthly plan

-- VPN Plus monthly plan listed at $9.99/month in Proton’s public pricing view
+- VPN Plus monthly plan listed at $9.99/month at review time; Proton Unlimited monthly plan listed at $12.99/month

 - Money-back guarantee